 Deep learning.
-Our work is related to deep learning with sparsity constraint [18, 39].
+Our work is related to deep learning [16] with sparsity constraint [19, 40].
 The difference is that our representational units are sparse compositions of automatically selected basis functions, where sparsity is explicitly built into the representational units by the shared matching pursuit process.
-The representational units are no longer linear basis functions on top of the wavelets, coefficients, or filter responses at the lower layer.
-Also, our model is not built on a pre-processed sparse representation, which, as we have argued in strategy I of subsection (3.3), amounts to early decision.
-In our learning algorithm, each iteration re-learns each template from raw image patches, where the sparse representations, their correspondences, and the template are obtained simultaneously instead of being obtained one after another.
+The representational units are no longer linear basis functions on top of the wavelets coefficients or filter responses.
+Each representational unit is a statistical model that allows variations in the coefficients and geometric attributes of the selected basis functions.
+In terms of the learning scheme, our method is not built upon a pre-processed sparse representation, which, as we have argued in strategy I of subsection (3.3), amounts to early decision.
+In our learning algorithm, each iteration re-learns each template from re-aligned raw image patches, where the sparse representations, their correspondences, and the template are obtained simultaneously instead of being obtained one after another.

 HMAX model.
-Our work is related to the HMAX model of [29].
+Our work is related to the HMAX model of [30].
 The local max pooling is employed for inferring the perturbations of the wavelet elements of the active basis model.
 In HMAX, the dictionary of the second layer consists of maps of local max pooling of Gabor responses.
 In our work, we explicitly learn the recurring compositional patterns of the wavelets guided by a generative model.

 Acknowledgement.
 We thank the two anonymous reviewers for their detailed and insightful comments and suggestions that have helped us improve the presentation of this work.
-The work reported in this article is supported by NSF DMS 1007889 1310391, NSF IIS 1018715, ONR N00014-10-1-0933, and DARPA N00014-10-1-0933.
+The work reported in this article is supported by NSF DMS 1007889, NSF IIS 1018715, ONR N00014-10-1-0933 and DARPA N00014-10-1-0933.